I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wudfddi/nf-wudfddi-iwdfdeviceinitialize-setlockingconstraint.md

 The default value of the <i>LockType</i> parameter is <b>WdfDeviceLevel</b>, which is currently the only supported value.

-For a code example of how to use the <b>SetLockingConstraint</b> method, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff558899">IWDFDriver::CreateDevice</a>.

 ## Requirements
 | &nbsp; | &nbsp; |
 | ---- |:---- |